bloch-elkouby-lab/website/gallery/spr2025/spr2025_wei.md

 ### Objective: ###

 1. Clinicians would show significantly different emotional responses to virtual patients of different races.
-2.There will be an interaction effect between virtual patients’ race and clinicians’ implicit racial biases, on the one hand, and clinicians’ emotional response to the virtual patients, such that clinicians with a higher implicit racial biases level will report more negative emotional responses to Black vs. White virtual patients.
+2. There will be an interaction effect between virtual patients’ race and clinicians’ implicit racial biases, on the one hand, and clinicians’ emotional response to the virtual patients, such that clinicians with a higher implicit racial biases level will report more negative emotional responses to Black vs. White virtual patients.
-3.The level of clinicians’ mindfulness will moderate the relationship between virtual patients’ race and clinicians’ implicit racial biases, and clinicians’ emotional response, such that among clinicians with a higher level of mindfulness, the relationship between our virtual patients’ race and clinicians’ implicit racial biases, and clinicians’ emotional response will be weaker.
+3. The level of clinicians’ mindfulness will moderate the relationship between virtual patients’ race and clinicians’ implicit racial biases, and clinicians’ emotional response, such that among clinicians with a higher level of mindfulness, the relationship between our virtual patients’ race and clinicians’ implicit racial biases, and clinicians’ emotional response will be weaker.

 ### Method: ###